prototypefund/Digital_Bargeld-docs/core/wireformats.rst

 X-TALER-BANK
 ------------

-The "x-taler-bank" wire format is used for testing and for integration with Taler's simple "bank" system which in the future might be useful to setup a bank for a local / regional currency or accounting system.
+The ``x-taler-bank`` wire format is used for testing and for integration with Taler's simple "bank" system which in the future might be useful to setup a bank for a local / regional currency or accounting system.
 Using ``x-taler-bank`` wire method in combination with the Taler's bank, it is thus possible to fully test the Taler system without using "real" currencies.
-The URL format for "x-taler-bank" is simple, in that it only specifies an account number and the URL of the bank:
+The URL format for ``x-taler-bank`` is simple, in that it only specifies an account number and the URL of the bank:

 ::